euan-smith/t-matrix/README.md

 # <a id="status"></a> Status
 V1 now released.
 Some changes from the initial 0.x versions are breaking as all of the code has been rewritten.
+Starting work on some of the more straightforward parts of 1.1 (cross, dot, etc).
 ## <a id="roadmap"></a> Roadmap
 The current plan for future versions.
 Obviously the version numbers further out are more speculative.
 - v1.0